 Inaugurations—swathed in pomp and circumstance, solemnity and ceremony—signal the assumption of the President’s stewardship of the nation that put him in power.
 Here, the President comes into his or her role of power-and-servitude; transition of governance is formalized with all the accouterments of state; there occurs an affirmation of the mandate granted by the Filipino people.

-Two years ago, on June 30, 2010, Benigno S. Aquino III took his oath of office at the Quirino Grandstand and became the 15th President of the Philippines—the fifth president of the Fifth Republic of the Philippines.
+On June 30, 2010, Benigno S. Aquino III took his oath of office at the Quirino Grandstand and became the 15th President of the Philippines—the fifth president of the Fifth Republic of the Philippines.
 President Aquino, for his inaugural, followed the tradition set by those that preceded him—and, like his predecessors, too, built on the rites that mark his first day of office.

 The President and the President-elect